ecranceMERCE/trakt/README.md

 # Trakt

-This repository contains the first version of Trakt.
+This repository contains the first version of Trakt, a generic goal preprocessing tool for proof automation tactics in Coq.